-- 414.370 Authorized intervention procedures.
-In appropriate instances, interventions developed under ORS 414.360 (4) may include the following: - (1) Information disseminated to prescribers and pharmacists to insure that they are aware of the duties and powers of the Drug Use Review Board. - (2) Written, oral or electronic reminders of recipient-specific or drug-specific information that are designed to insure recipient, prescriber and pharmacist confidentiality, and suggested changes in the prescribing or dispensing practices designed to improve the quality of care. - (3) Face-to-face discussions between experts in drug therapy and the prescriber or pharmacist who has been targeted for educational intervention. - (4) Intensified reviews or monitoring of selected prescribers or pharmacists. - (5) Educational outreach through the retrospective program focusing on improvement of prescribing and dispensing practices. - (6) The timely evaluation of interventions to determine if the interventions have improved the quality of care. - (7) The review of case profiles before the conducting of an intervention.
-[1993 c.578 s.8]
+414.370 Authorized intervention procedures.
+In appropriate instances, interventions developed under ORS 414.360 (4) may include the following:

+(1) Information disseminated to prescribers and pharmacists to insure that they are aware of the duties and powers of the Drug Use Review Board.

+(2) Written, oral or electronic reminders of recipient-specific or drug-specific information that are designed to insure recipient, prescriber and pharmacist confidentiality, and suggested changes in the prescribing or dispensing practices designed to improve the quality of care.

+(3) Face-to-face discussions between experts in drug therapy and the prescriber or pharmacist who has been targeted for educational intervention.

+(4) Intensified reviews or monitoring of selected prescribers or pharmacists.

+(5) Educational outreach through the retrospective program focusing on improvement of prescribing and dispensing practices.

+(6) The timely evaluation of interventions to determine if the interventions have improved the quality of care.

+(7) The review of case profiles before the conducting of an intervention.
+[1993 c.578 §8]

-- 414.375 Standards for prospective drug use review program.
-The prospective drug use review program must be based on the guidelines established by the Office of Medical Assistance Programs in consultation with the Drug Use Review Board.
-The program must provide that prior to the prescription being filled or delivered a review will be conducted by the pharmacist at the point of sale to screen for potential drug therapy problems resulting from the following: - (1) Therapeutic duplication. - (2) Drug-drug interactions, including serious interactions with nonprescription or over-the-counter drugs. - (3) Incorrect dosage and duration of treatment. - (4) Drug-allergy interactions. - (5) Clinical abuse and misuse. - (6) Drug-disease contraindications.
-[1993 c.578 s.13]
+414.375 Standards for prospective drug use review program.
+The prospective drug use review program must be based on the guidelines established by the Department of Human Services in consultation with the Drug Use Review Board.
+The program must provide that prior to the prescription being filled or delivered a review will be conducted by the pharmacist at the point of sale to screen for potential drug therapy problems resulting from the following:

+(1) Therapeutic duplication.

+(2) Drug-drug interactions, including serious interactions with nonprescription or over-the-counter drugs.

+(3) Incorrect dosage and duration of treatment.

+(4) Drug-allergy interactions.

+(5) Clinical abuse and misuse.

+(6) Drug-disease contraindications.
+[1993 c.578 §13]

-- 414.380 Standards for retrospective drug use review program.
+414.380 Standards for retrospective drug use review program.
 The retrospective drug use review program must:

-- (1) Be based on the guidelines established by the Office of Medical Assistance Programs in consultation with the Drug Use Review Board; and
+(1) Be based on the guidelines established by the Department of Human Services in consultation with the Drug Use Review Board; and

-- (2) Use the mechanized drug claims processing and information retrieval system to analyze claims data on drug use against explicit predetermined standards that are based on the compendia and other sources to monitor the following:
+(2) Use the mechanized drug claims processing and information retrieval system to analyze claims data on drug use against explicit predetermined standards that are based on the compendia and other sources to monitor the following:

 - (a) Therapeutic appropriateness.

 - (b) Overutilization or underutilization.

 - (c) Fraud and abuse.

 - (d) Therapeutic duplication.

 - (e) Drug-disease contraindications.

-- (f) Drug-drug interactions. - (g) Incorrect drug dosage or duration of drug treatment. - (h) Clinical abuse and misuse.
-[1993 c.578 s.12]
+- (f) Drug-drug interactions.

+- (g) Incorrect drug dosage or duration of drug treatment.

+- (h) Clinical abuse and misuse.
+[1993 c.578 §12]

 414.385 Compliance with Omnibus Budget Reconciliation Act of 1990.
 The Drug Use Review Board, retrospective and prospective programs, and related educational programs shall be operated in accordance with the requirements of the Omnibus Budget Reconciliation Act of 1990 (P.L.
 101-508).
-[1993 c.578 s.11]
+[1993 c.578 §11]

-- 414.390 Unauthorized disclosure of information prohibited; staff access to information.
-(1) Information collected under ORS 414.350 to 414.415 that identifies an individual is confidential and shall not be disclosed by the Drug Use Review Board, the retrospective drug use review program, or the Office of Medical Assistance Programs to any person other than a health care provider appearing on a recipient's medication profile. - (2) The staff of the board may have access to identifying information for purposes of carrying out intervention activities.
-The identifying information shall not be released to anyone other than a staff member of the board, retrospective drug use review program, Office of Medical Assistance Programs, or to any health care provider appearing on a recipient's medication profile or, for purposes of investigating potential fraud in programs administered by the Office of Medical Assistance Programs, to the Department of Justice. - (3) The board may release cumulative, nonidentifying information for the purposes of legitimate research and for educational purposes.
-[1993 c.578 s.10]
+414.390 Unauthorized disclosure of information prohibited; staff access to information.
+(1) Information collected under ORS 414.350 to 414.415 that identifies an individual is confidential and shall not be disclosed by the Drug Use Review Board, the retrospective drug use review program, or the Department of Human Services to any person other than a health care provider appearing on a recipient's medication profile.

+(2) The staff of the board may have access to identifying information for purposes of carrying out intervention activities.
+The identifying information shall not be released to anyone other than a staff member of the board, retrospective drug use review program, Department of Human Services, or to any health care provider appearing on a recipient's medication profile or, for purposes of investigating potential fraud in programs administered by the Department of Human Services.

+(3) The board may release cumulative, nonidentifying information for the purposes of legitimate research and for educational purposes.
+[1993 c.578 §10]